devkamanish/Todo-app/README.md

 # Todo-app

-Create a basic todo-app using vanilla javascript.
+Created a basic todo-app using vanilla javascript.